mobilabsolutions/stash-sdk-backend/README.md

 ## Feedback

-The Stash! backend is in active development.
-We welcome your feedback!
-Please write us at stash@mobilabsolutions.com to report any issues or give feedback.
+The Stash!
+Backend is in active development, we welcome your feedback!
+Please use GitHub Issues or write us at stash@mobilabsolutions.com to report an issue or give a feedback.

 ## Documentation